Chesapeake Bay Sport Fishing is a True Fishing Gem

 Book your Trip of a Lifetime with Lulu Sport Fishing

-When you book your Chesapeake Bay fishing charter trip aboard the Lulu, you can be sure you’ll be headed on the fishing adventure of a lifetime!
+When you book your charter fishing bay trip aboard the Lulu, you can be sure you’ll be headed on the adventure of a lifetime!
 We’ll make sure that you have every opportunity to catch all the best fish in the Bay.
 It’ll be exhilarating and the stories you’ll come home with will impress and delight everyone.
-Our Bay fishing charter trips are safe and fun for every member of the family, and we cater to every possible skill level of angler.
+Our charters fishing trips are safe and fun for every member of the family, and we cater to every possible skill level of angler.

 DEEP SEA FISHING charter PRICING

 Inshore : 1/2 Day : 4 Hours : $650